Diana Lynn: Later years

 She acted frequently in television guest roles throughout the 1960s.
 By 1970, she had relocated to New York City, where she was running a travel agency.
 She appeared in Company of Killers, a film made for television.
 Paramount then offered her a part in a new film, Play It as It Lays, and after some consideration, Lynn accepted the offer and moved back to Los Angeles.

 In 1968, Lynn invited her friend Mart Crowley to housesit for her while she was out of town.
 While at her house over those five weeks, Crowley wrote the majority of his groundbreaking play about LGBT life in America, The Boys in the Band.

 Personal life

 Lynn married architect John C. Lindsay December 18, 1948; they divorced in June 1953.
-Lynn was then married in 1956 to Mortimer Hall, son of New York Post publisher Dorothy Schiff.
+In 1956 Lynn married Mortimer Hall, son of New York Post publisher Dorothy Schiff.

 Lynn's daughter Dolly Hall is a film producer.

 Another daughter, Margaret "Daisy" Hall, is an alumna of the Emma Willard School for Girls in Troy, New York, and as an actress, has starred in numerous French- and lesser-known American-produced films, during the 1980s, '90s, and 2000s.